microchip-pic-avr-examples/avr128da48-cnano-8bit-mdfu-client-mplab-mcc/README.md

     - avr-ld>Memory Settings>FLASH segment> .text=<Application_Start_Address_in_words>
     - avr-ld>Additional Options=-Wl,-u,applicationFooter
    ```
- **Note**: AVR-gcc accepts word addresses, so if it is set 0x4000 in the bootloader, it must be set to 0x2000 here.
+ **Note**: AVR-GCC accepts word addresses, so if it is set 0x4000 in the bootloader, it must be set to 0x2000 here.

 *XC8*
  * When using the XC8 compiler, open the project properties and apply the below settings